 Things to Know

-- Boston has three Amtrak stations: North Station, South Station (downtown/financial district) and Back Bay (next to Copley Place).
+- Boston has three Amtrak stations: North Station (used by the Downeaster), South Station (in downtown Boston) and Back Bay (next to Copley Place).

 - It’s easy to connect to local transit (MBTA) once in Boston.
 The orange subway line stops at North Station and Back Bay, and red line trains stop at South Station.